This page documents the evaluation metrics and predictor analysis tools for assessing imputation quality.

 compute_loss¶

-A unified function that selects the appropriate loss metric based on the specified type, providing a consistent interface for both numerical and categorical evaluation.
+A unified function that selects the loss metric based on the specified type.

 def compute_loss(